nfagerlund/eardogger-rs/README.md

 yeah

+### Data dir

+Oh right, you also need a copy of the public directory.
+And a place to keep your keyfile.
+So, I'll want to distribute stuff along with the binary.

 ### Database

 Before you can do literally anything, you need a sqlite database that's been set to WAL mode.
 Easy enough, though: